 Overcoming Complexity with Automation

-While today’s data platforms are undoubtedly amazing feats of engineering, it’s likely that we’ll look back at them as we do on early steam engines: beautiful, complex, delicate, labor intensive, capable of sparking huge technological advances, but not practical in the long run.
-To get to the point where data platforms are truly powering industry, we need to achieve the same hands-off reliability advancing combustion engine technology afforded the last great industrial revolution.
+While today’s data platforms are undoubtedly amazing feats of data engineering, it’s likely that we’ll look back at them as we do on early steam engines: beautiful, complex, delicate, labor-intensive, capable of sparking huge technological advances, but not practical in the long run.
+To get to the point where data platforms are truly powering the industry, we need to achieve the same hands-off reliability advancing combustion engine technology afforded the last great industrial revolution.
 While the knowledge sharing engendered by Data Platforms is essential in today’s environment, overcoming complexity and big data project failure will require a serious adoption of automation.

 Providing the automation that will free up technical staff from routine maintenance tasks and make data accessible throughout organizations is one of the core purposes of Qubole, and ultimately of Data Platforms.
-The next generation of Qubole tools, announced at Data Platforms 2017, is geared for those challenges with tools including alerts, insights, and recommendation for enterprise platforms, and AI-powered cloud agents that can begin taking mundane tasks off the plates of human staff.
+The next generation of Qubole tools announced at Data Platforms 2017, is geared for those challenges with tools including alerts, insights, and recommendations for enterprise platforms, and AI-powered cloud agents that can begin taking mundane tasks off the plates of human staff.

-In the spirit of the open source technology that powers big data, by sharing methods and best practices with our colleagues in forums like Data Platforms we can bring up the success rate of big data projects.
+In the spirit of the open-source technology that powers big data, by sharing methods and best practices with our colleagues in forums like Data Platforms we can bring up the success rate of big data projects.
 By leveraging the flexibility of the cloud and emerging automation technologies, we can build data platforms built to last.